guma2k2/elearning_api/README.md

 ## License

 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.
+If you have any improvement or weird things about my project, please send an email to thuanngo3072002@gmail.com.
+Thank you so much.

 ## Getting Started